Malan ton seals England series win over New Zealand

 When England's initial squad was announced, Malan was talked about as a potential candidate to make way for Brook.

-But Roy's absence has allowed the left-hander to seize his opportunity.
+But Roy's injury has allowed the left-hander to seize his opportunity.
 He had previous scores of 54 and 96 in the series, missing the second game for the birth of his second child.

 On a pitch that made batting far from straightforward, Malan used his experience of 13 years spent with Middlesex to time the ball exquisitely.
 Jos Buttler's 36 was England's next highest score, while Root's 29 from 40 balls was torturous.